6420 Wilshire Blvd., Ste. 200

 The lemon law attorneys at Cali Lemon Lawyers serve the entire state of California.
 We have ample experience assisting clients with lemon law claims free of charge until your case is won.

 There is no such thing as an “average” lemon law settlement.
 In general, settlements under California’s lemon law may vary greatly based on the car’s make and model, as well as its age, purchase price, and mileage.
-Furthermore, the bigger the settlement sum, the newer the vehicle and the higher the initial price tag.
+Furthermore, the newer the vehicle and the higher the initial price tag, the bigger the settlement amount.
 This is, however, merely a general rule of thumb and should not always be relied upon.

 You can get a lemon law settlement offer in California by taking the proper steps in preparing your case.
-Before submitting a legal lemon law claim, you need to gather all documentation and show that you have made a “reasonable number of attempts” to get the car fixed.
-Keep all your work orders and repair invoices from trips to the mechanic or the dealership’s service department.
+Before submitting a legal lemon law claim, you’ll need to gather all documentation to show that you have made a “reasonable number of attempts” to get the car fixed.
+Therefore, it is important to keep all your work orders and repair invoices from trips to the mechanic or the dealership’s service department.
 The law does not specify how many repair efforts constitute a “reasonable amount,” but an experienced lemon law expert can assist you in determining this.
 Call Cali Lemon Lawyers if you have any questions regarding whether your car qualifies as a lemon.

 So, what qualifies as a lemon?